How-to

 What to do when it fires

-The standard mitigation is a Cloudflare WAF rate-limit on the ASN (not a block).
+The standard mitigation is a rate-limit on the ASN (not a block).
 Scanner ASNs are often shared with legitimate traffic — AWS, DigitalOcean, Hetzner, OVH — and blocking the whole range will hit real users.
 A rate-limit at, say, 10 requests/minute is lethal to a scanner without affecting humans.

 If you see tenant_targeted hits: